 Drug dependence is a chemical adaptation to a psychoactive drug like morphine in the brain.
 It is characterized by the appearance of withdrawal symptoms upon significant dose lowering or dose cessation.

 Drug tolerance occurs at different stages for different people.
 It is characterized by a “dulling” of effect and manifests as the need for increasing doses or frequency of dosing in order to achieve the same initial effect.

+Additionally, morphine is a highly addictive drug.
 Some people use morphine not only for managing their pain, but to feel better or to get high.
+According to 2011 HHS study, daily morphine use can cause regional neuroplastic changes in the human brain after only one month of daily administration.
 When abused, morphine can be a very difficult habit to quit…yet not impossible.

 When you stop taking morphine after a period of regular, daily dosing … expect to go through withdrawal.
 Withdrawal happens as a direct result of physical dependence on a drug.
 So, how did your body adapt to morphine so much that it rebels when you want to quit?